 Cooking spray, glue, nail polish remover, and even nail polish itself are all different items with different purposes.
 But to a person with an inhalant addiction, they share one purpose—all can be used to get high.
 These items and countless others are easy to find and use, and they’re cheaper than alcohol and other drugs.
 Because of that, people, mainly teens and adolescents, who need a quick fix abuse them at levels that can prove dangerous down the line.
 Inhalants abuse can lead to a physical dependence and psychological addiction.
 Chronic users are putting their health and lives at risk by misusing these everyday items.

 Inhalants are chemicals that are inhaled with the purpose to get high.
-These chemicals often are found in everyday household products, which means access to them is easy and plentiful.
-Inhalants use occurs when users put chemicals into their bodies through “huffing,” or the practice of breathing in chemicals through the nose or mouth.
+These chemicals are found in everyday household products.
+Inhalant use occurs when users put chemicals into their bodies through “huffing,” or the practice of breathing in chemicals through the nose or mouth.
 Commonly abused inhalants include: